GerRudi/TaskerStuff/02_Car_Radio_add_song_to_Spotify_playlist_README.md

 You could add a condition to check if Spotify is actually currently running.
 That way you can actually use the buttons in combination with other music players without any possible side effects.

+The "01 BT Connect start" Task could also be used for additional actions like "Launch Spotify" or "Set Media Volume".

 # Tasker descriptions

 ```